Kiram–Bates Treaty

 The Kiram–Bates Treaty, also known as the Bates Treaty, was a treaty signed by the United States and the Sultanate of Sulu during the Philippine–American War.
 The treaty functioned to prevent the entry of the Sulu Sultanate into the Philippine–American War while the United States concentrated its forces in northern Luzon.

-Although it is referred to as a "treaty", it was titled an agreement, which was of lesser status under international practices as US law did not require ratification of an "agreement" by the US Senate.
+Although it is referred to as a "treaty", it was titled an agreement, which was of lesser status under international practices, as US law did not require ratification of an "agreement" by the US Senate.

 Background

 Map of the approximate extents of the Moro Sultanates in Mindanao in the late 19th century, showing the Sultanate of Sulu, Sultanate of Maguindanao, and the Confederation of Sultanates in Lanao.

-The Spanish Treaty of Peace in 1878 with the Sulu Sultanate had granted Spain suzerainty and permitted them to set up a small garrison on Siasi Island and in the town of Jolo.
+The Spanish Treaty of Peace in 1878 with the Sulu Sultanate had granted Spain suzerainty.
+It permitted the establishment of a small garrison on Siasi Island and in the town of Jolo.
 When the Philippine–American War broke out, the US had to concentrate its limited forces in the north.
 To hold Moro resistance to its colonization of the Sulu Archipelago at bay, the United States, represented by Brigadier General John C. Bates, forged an agreement with the Sulu Sultanate.

 Major General Elwell Stephen Otis sent Bates orders to agree with the Sultan of Sulu:

 You are hereby appointed and constituted an agent on the part of the United States military authorities in the Philippines to discuss, enter into negotiations, and perfect, if possible, a written agreement of character and scope as hereinafter explained, with the Sultan [of Sulu] which upon approval at these headquarters and confirmation by the supreme executive authority of the United States, will prescribe and control the future relations, social and political, between the United States Government and the inhabitants of the [Sulu] archipelago.